Member Log In

 Dietary Changes

 There is some compelling research that a gluten and dairy free diet can help lessen some ADHD issues but it is not absolutely conclusive and making these kind of changes require an enormous amount of executive functioning on the part of us moms.
 I feel best when I'm avoiding gluten, overly processed foods and lactose.
-I'm not dogmatic about it don't have my kids on a gluten free/dairy free diet.
-That would eliminate all of their safe foods and is not a battle I'm willing to fight right now.
+I'm not dogmatic about it and don't have my kids on a gluten free/dairy free diet.
+That would eliminate all of their safe foods and it is not a battle I'm willing to fight right now.

 I have also noticed that consuming alcohol has a major impact on my executive functioning.
 I think it's partly because of how it impairs my sleep and when I don't sleep well, my brain really struggles the next day.
-The less I drink, the better I feel, sleep and function.
+The less I drink, the better I feel, sleep, and function.

 The same is true with caffeine.
 I feel my best with one cup of green tea in the morning.
 I can occasionally handle a second green tea at lunch time but that often gives me an afternoon crash.
 I did okay with one cup of coffee for a long time but in the last year or so the acid started really upsetting my stomach.
 Green tea does have some added benefits for the ADHD brain but for me it's also a tummy thing.